Madame Minister of Public Health,

 For over 25 years, St. Boniface Hospital has served the medical needs of the least-served communities in remote areas of the country, and the U.S. government, through USAID and CDC, has been a proud partner as St. Boniface continues to expand the health services and set an example for health service delivery in Haiti.

 What started as a 20-bed hospital in 1992 now has more than 115-beds, a biomedical repair program, a Spinal Cord Injury Center, a state-of-the-art laboratory, the Southern Peninsula’s most advanced Maternal and Neonatal Health Center, a surgical center with three operating suites, and now, a state-of-the-art Center for Infectious Disease and Emergency Care.
 On a daily basis, the work of St. Boniface staff is exemplary.
 In the aftermath of disasters, St. Boniface adapts to serve the medical needs of people in this community, from establishing the spinal center after the 2010 Earthquake to mobilizing emergency aid and cholera treatment and prevention in the wake of Hurricane Matthew in 2016.
-St. Boniface’s doctors, nurse, and staff always put treatment and care of patients first.
+St. Boniface’s doctors, nurses, and staff always put treatment and care of patients first.

 Today’s inauguration of the infectious disease and emergency care center highlights the partnership between the American people and the people of Haiti.
 Through a grant from the USAID’s Office of American Schools and Hospitals Abroad (ASHA), we, Americans, proudly supported the construction of this infectious disease center.